TidesOfAForgettenName/TidesOfAForgettenName/README.md

 • i warm up slowly
 • sarcasm is normal
 • i make dark / suggestive jokes
 • iwec or block me if you feel uncomf with me.
- • i make puns
+ • i make puns.
  • i maybe be overly overwhelming and pressuring
- • can take inspo of my ponies idm
+ • can take inspo of my ponies idm.
  • i randomly go to diff places

 ---